codatio/codat-docs/docs/supplier-enablement/get-started.md

 - View the companies and relationships they are responsible for.
 - Create and onboard new companies.
-- Request a company's financial data and download the resulting reports.
+- Request a company's accounts payable data and download the resulting reports.
-- Synchronize the financial data to ensure its freshness.
+- Synchronize the accounts payable data to ensure its freshness.

 ![An image of the Relationship Manager Portal user interface with five companies listed as examples](/img/supplier-enablement/0054-se-rm-portal.png)